OctopusDeployLabs/terraform-provider-octopusdeploy/README.md

 # 🐙 Terraform Provider for Octopus Deploy

+## :warning: Warning

+The Terraform Provider for Octopus Deploy is under active development.
+Its functionalty can and will change; it is a v0.* product until its robustness can be assured.
+Please be aware that types like resources can and will be modified over time.
+It is strongly recommended to `validate` and `plan` configuration prior to committing changes via `apply`.

+## About

 This repository contains the source code for the Terraform Provider for [Octopus Deploy](https://octopus.com).
 It supports provisioning/configuring of Octopus Deploy instances via [Terraform](https://www.terraform.io/).
 Documentation and guides for using this provider are located on the Terraform Registry: [Documentation](https://registry.terraform.io/providers/OctopusDeployLabs/octopusdeploy/latest/docs).

 ## 🪄 Installation and Configuration